THC Extraction Methods: Complete Guide to Cannabis Extraction (2026)

 Butane Honey Oil (BHO) Extraction

 One popular method of cannabis extraction is the Butane Honey Oil (BHO) extraction.
 This technique involves using butane as a solvent to extract the desired compounds from the plant material.
+Understanding the properties of cannabis solvents is essential for selecting the appropriate extraction method.
 The butane strips away the cannabinoids and terpenes, leaving a concentrated oil behind.
 BHO extraction is known for its high concentration of cannabinoids, making it a preferred method for producing potent extracts.
 However, it requires careful handling due to the flammability of butane.

 cannabis extraction - oil and cannabis leaf